-In this, the first in our series of used bike buying and selling articles, we have taken a look at what changes are hot and what’s not in 2017, but more importantly we want to look at what adds value to your bike, and what detracts from it’s worth.
+In this, the first in our series of used bike buying and selling articles, we have taken a look at what changes are hot and what’s not in 2017, but more importantly what impacts the price of your bike?
+From what adds value to it, to what detracts from it’s worth.

 The first thing we do when we buy a motorcycle is to start changing it.
 This is nothing new, motorcyclists have been tinkering with their bikes for generations.
 Not every change is a good one yet there are plenty of modifications that allow you to enjoy your bike that little bit more.